christopherahern/GAM-DH/README.md

 * Post_Seg_End - The timestamp for the end of the following segment, in seconds.
 * Window - The duration in seconds of the window containing 7 words centered around the DH token.
 * Vowels_per_Second - The vowels per second contained in the Window.
+* gender - Speaker gender.
+* birthyear - Speaker birthyear.
+* age - Speaker age.
+* obs - The variant used in the current token, recoded to be binary.
+Dependent variable used in the R code for the GAMs.
+  * 1 - fricative or affricate
+  * 0 - stop/flap
+* prev - The variant used in the previous token, recoded to be binary.

 ## Code